-You might be tempted to think of these little squares as being almost healthy, I mean, there’s a green veggie involved… but let me set you straight….these are serious desserts.
+You might be tempted to think of of zucchini blondies as being almost healthy, I mean, there’s a green veggie involved, right?
+But let me set you straight….this is some serious dessert.
 That frosting sets up to a penuche fudge-like consistency and is quite rich.
-What’s penuche? (pronounced panucci)Â It’s an old-timey New England style vanilla candy, made with brown sugar and milk or cream, it’s like a blonde fudge.
-Ask your grandmother.

-Do you peel zucchini for blondies?
+do you peel zucchini for blondies?

 - Heck no, the peel adds nutrition and color.